dereckrx/dereckrx.github.com/resume.md

 	Co-Founder/Software Engineer, May 2010 - present

-	* Pioneered a concept from spreadsheets and excel models into a functional website and mobile app backend.
+	* Pioneered algorithm-based fitness programs, taking the concept from spreadsheet models to full web and mobile apps.
-	* Worked on all aspects of the project’s development, including front-end design, back-end development, API design, database administration duties, server configuration, and data parsing and processing.
+	* Built and scaled Ruby on Rails backend architecture to support 10+ workout apps.
+	* Implemented web interface for building and viewing workouts.
+	* Created human-readable data format and parser to process vast amounts of algorithm data.
 <br/>
 * **Personal Shopper**  (Boise, ID)

 	Software Engineer, May 2007 - January 2009

-	* Managed all phases of development of internal, web based tools for an e-commerce website.
+	* Tasked with mastering internal web based tools for Personal Shopper's e-commerce website.
-	* Worked closely with marketing team to define features for managing a large database of products.
+	* Interfaced with a large database of affiliate products using a Java backend.
-	* Added a complex category tree editing feature to a product category management tool, and updated the project to use the Google Web Toolkit.
+	* Redesigned proprietary in-house tools to use the Google Web Toolkit, improving their usability and maintainability.
 <br/>
 * **[Boise State University](http://boisestate.edu/)** (Boise, ID)